lizdotsh/MunicipalFinancesOCR/README.md

 This page (and project) are still under development.
 Paused for summer 2022, work should continue in fall 2022.

+TODO:

++ Change data processing functions to be more adaptable to errors
+	- needs more ridgid way of keeping track of columns/rows
++ Migrate over to SQL
+	- Temporary use of CSVs needs to be phased out.
+	- Shouldn't be too difficult
+	- Can create private/foreign keys to associate tables with titles
++ Impliment title fetching algorithm and associate titles with their associated tables.

 File Structure :

 + MunicipalFinanceOCR